dkrees/cultivate/README.md

 The Cultivate app is built on the Next.js system, extending the React UI library and supported by a utility-first CSS framework - TailwindCSS.
 Additionally, a headless (unstyled) component library - Radix UI Primitives, provide reusable components such as dropdowns, modals, and popovers.

-The Cultivate template provides an [unopinionated](#unopinionated) skeleton application enabling designers and developers to quickly run a local pre-configured application for designing and building user interfaces.
+The Cultivate template provides an skeleton application enabling designers and developers to quickly run a local pre-configured application for designing and building user interfaces.

 For more information, check out the technology documentation: